-Taking the average finishing times of the top tier men and women runners from the following races, using the websites in parentheses as the sources:
+Taking the average finishing times of the top tier men and women runners from the following races, I created the chart below:

 We did not necessarily find anything trending in the direction of our hypothesis, and that is ok.
 Why is that ok?
 It’s ok because data doesn’t always follow hypothesis and the whole point of data analysis is to get to the truth.
 We can learn a great many things from having a preconceived notion or our hypothesis challenged and greatest among those lessons is learning to trust the data and thus the truth.
 Data doesn’t lie.

 I can hear all of you astute observers out there screaming, “Wait!
 Tim, do you see a peculiar trend in the middle of your bar line chart?”

 Taking a closer look at the NYC and Boston Marathons you will see a trend that is very interesting.
 These two races gather the most elite of elite marathon runners in the world on both sides of this gender gap, whereas the smaller races like in Casper, or Albuquerque, or Marshall do not necessarily gain the attention of the world’s elite.